oeng/DD2476_Github_Search/README.md

 # Github search

 ## Run using run script
-Assumes no instance of elasticsearch is running.
+Assumes that elasticsearch is already running.

 ### Install dependencies:
 1. Make sure Oracle JDK (version >= 8) is installed.
 2. Install python dependencies:

     `pip install -r requirements.txt`
 3. Run the script and specify number of minutes to crawl (1 is enough for testing).
-The script will download `elasticsearch-6.2.4` if not present in the current directory, run the crawler if the directory `download_repo` is not present, start elasticsearch, run the indexer and finally launch the interface.
+The script will run the crawler if the directory `download_repo` is not present, run the indexer and finally launch the interface.
 ```bash
 ./run_all 1
 ```